kaBeech/tensort/README.md

 The goal of this project is to explore what a sorting algorithm that prioritizes robustness would look like

+DISCLAIMER: This project is still under construction.
+The basic ideas are all there, but still need to be tied together and made to look pretty =)

 ## Inspiration

 - [Beyond Efficiency](https://www.cs.unm.edu/~ackley/be-201301131528.pdf) by David H. Ackley